mpolinowski/nodered-alasql/README.md

 # Connect a Web-API

-As an example we can connect to the HTTP API of on INSTAR IP camera using an [CGI command](https://wiki.instar.com/Advanced_User/CGI_Commands/) like:
+As an example we can connect to the HTTP API of an INSTAR IP camera using a [CGI command](https://wiki.instar.com/Advanced_User/CGI_Commands/) like:

 ```bash